 Some questions have two contradictory answers, and both answers can support your problem.
 Still, the real one is the only one that can accurately describe your desired answer.
 So humbly and tactfully notice that the opposing person is not tricking you.

 But if someone uses it as a skill, it is beneficial and positive for assembly members, board members, and leaders as well.
-By using this herring fallacy without coming in the notice of others is somehow more powerful and enjoyable.
+Using this herring fallacy without coming to the notice of others is somehow more powerful and enjoyable.